 The sun was now high enough that the features of the two men with whom her husband was talking could be seen.
 She knew that the European was their Québècois guide, the famous hermit who lived in a cave in the Canyon.
 She was surprised to find him accompanied by a native.
 The hermit was dressed in denim overalls and a threadbare flannel shirt.
 He was not so much unshaven, as crudely shaven, with the slightest distinction between long white grizzled beard and coarse skin .
 His skin was dark from the sun.
 His head, like that of the Lord, was shaded by a Roughrider hat, although his hat did not have an ornamental string bow attached to its rim.

 The men were dismounted.
 The Lord’s mule blocked the trail and from the Lady’s perspective was bleached white by the glare of the sun.
 The two guides’ mules were standing fully in the shade, passively eating from the feedbags attached to their necks.
-These mules were piled high with camping gear and water skins.
+These mules were piled high with camping gear and water skins, leaving no room for a saddle.
 The guides, apparently intended to walk.
 The Lady stopped between her husband and the guides, at the point where the sun met permanent shadow, beside the canyon wall.
-She stood fully in the sun, her mule in the shade.
+She stood fully in the sun, she nudged her mule into the shade.

 The Lady held out her gloved right had, which to her surprise the man shook rather than kissed.
-As he did so, she said, “You must be the Hermit.”
+As he did so, she said, “L’ermite?”

 “Bien sûr” the man replied.

 “Une plaisure de faire vôtre connaissance.”

 The Lord scowled.
 His French was poor.
 The Lady was impressed that the Hermit presented himself so well.
 Most prospectors were quite coarse.

 The Lady nodded toward the Hopi guide and asked the Hermit, in French, “comment il s’appelle?”